openSUSE/news-o-o/_posts/2025/2025-08-26-building-edge-ai-infrastructure-with-opensuse.md

 - Local LLM
 ---

 Edge AI infrastructure is transforming how we deploy machine learning workloads, bringing computation closer to data sources while maintaining privacy and reducing latency.
-This comprehensive guide demonstrates building a  edge analytics platform using [KVM virtualization](https://linux-kvm.org/page/Main_Page), [openSUSE Leap (15.6)](https://get.opensuse.org/leap/15.6/), [K3s](https://k3s.io/), and [Ollama](https://ollama.com/search) for local [AI inference](https://en.wikipedia.org/wiki/Inference_engine).
+This comprehensive guide demonstrates building an edge analytics platform using [KVM virtualization](https://linux-kvm.org/page/Main_Page), [openSUSE Leap (15.6)](https://get.opensuse.org/leap/15.6/), [K3s](https://k3s.io/), and [Ollama](https://ollama.com/search) for local [AI inference](https://en.wikipedia.org/wiki/Inference_engine).

 Our architecture leverages a KVM homelab infrastructure originally set-up by [Bryan](https://www.linkedin.com/in/bryangartner/), My Google Summer of Code Mentor.
 This set-up was built to create specialized AI nodes in a distributed cluster, with Longhorn providing shared storage for models and application data.
 Each component is chosen for reliability, scalability, and edge-specific requirements.